Talentis allows users to source executive candidates from across the web – including many not found on LinkedIn Recruiter.

 Our confidence in our platform is supreme.
 It’s a new way of sourcing – a recruiting tool that will allow recruiters to find relevant information and then source candidates who are a good fit for the role, manage the approach and deliver better candidates – all with a focus on ease of use.

-So, we are happy to invite any search firm, independent recruiter, or inhouse strategic hiring team member to request a free, one month trial.
+So, we are happy to invite any search firm, independent recruiter, or in-house strategic hiring team member to request a free, one week trial, after a personal demo.

 To learn more, your next step is to request a free demonstration.

-Or join an upcoming webinar and see how Talentis can help you fill your critical roles!
+Or watch a webinar and see how Talentis can help you fill your critical roles!